Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 What documents are for

-Use documents when an initiative, bug, todo, or agent workflow needs more durable context than a short description or comment thread.
-Documents can contain requirements, briefs, plans, handoffs, or supporting notes.
+Documents fit initiatives, bugs, todos, agent work, or workflow runs that need more durable context than a short description or comment thread.
+They can contain requirements, briefs, plans, handoffs, or supporting notes.

 In spec-driven development, documents support the spec.
 Keep the initiative, bug, or todo as the record people assign, launch, review, and measure.